gitter-badger/hibbitts-design-org/pages/blog/2015-12-11-using-grav-with-github/post.md

   ![GitHub Desktop main window](github-desktop-main-window.png)
   _Figure 3.
 GitHub Desktop main window, displaying the included tutorial._

-  Press the "Add a Repository" button (plus sign in the upper-right) in the GitHub Desktop client, select the "Add" tab within the displayed dialog box, and then press the "Choose..." button to select the folder containing your _entire_ Grav site.
+  Press the "Add a Repository" button (upper-right plus(+) sign in the main window) in the GitHub Desktop client, select the "Add" tab within the displayed dialog box, and then press the "Choose..." button to select the folder containing your _entire_ Grav site.

   ![GitHub Desktop add Repository dialog](github-desktop-add-repository-dialog.png)
   _Figure 4.
 GitHub Desktop add Repository dialog._